softchris/golang-book/04-webdev/02-web-dev/README.md

+# Build a Web API

-Web APIs is ususally what we interact with to serve data to our services or to a client.
+Web APIs is usually what we interact with to serve data to our services or to a client.

+##  Pre-Lecture Quiz

+TODO

+## Introduction

+In this chapter, you will learn the following:

+- What a WEb API is.
+- The `net/http` library.
+- Responding to a request.
+- Working with request data like router and query parameters but also the body.
+- Using ServeMux.

 ## Web API

 Common responsibilities for a web services are to respond to requests: